bjyen/Biostatistics_Epidemiology_R/README.md

-# Biostatistics_SPSS
+# Biostatistics and Epidemiology with R

-This is the code from the courses_Biostatistics using SPSS
+This is the code for 2016 Fall  courses Biostatistics and Epidemiology using.
+Please refer and use with your own risk.
+Bing-Jie Yen